 Futures Expiration Dates

 Every futures contract is identified by a product symbol along with an expiration month and year.
 Some futures contracts expire on a monthly basis while others expire every few months.
-The “front month” contract is nearest to expiration date & usually the contract actively being traded.
+The “front month” contract is nearest to expiration date and usually the contract actively being traded.

 For example, the Micro E-mini S&P 500 contract for September 2020 is listed as MES 09-20.
 Once the MES 09-20 contract expires, traders that choose to carry their open positions will roll to the next available contract, MES 12-20.